vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 > The objective is to reach the threshold version of the app with enough usability - the Minimum viable product (MVP), that includes:
 >
-> - Authentication system for user to login/logout and sign-up - personalised profile with order history and personal information.
+> - Authentication system for user to login/logout and sign-up - personalised profile with order history, wishlist and personal information.
 > - Checkout system for users to securely pay for their items and arrange delivery.
 > - The abliity to add/edit/delete products by the store owner to keep the store up-to-date.
 > - Showcase products, collections and subscription services on the landing page through a visual narrative of the brand.